akjayant/Sentiment-Analysis/README.md

 # Sentiment-Analysis
- 	Sentiment analysis oh hackerearth predict happiness challenge accuracy - 88.592% (rank 71st of 10,005 participants) pretty bad..isn't it?
-I think using generalised approach like stacking to assign weights while doing a voting ensemble would have increased accuracy for sure.
-Another improvement which I think will boost accuracy to upper 90s is using the ultimate text weapon - 'Sent2Vec' which is an extension of 'Word2Vec' to create features as it captures syntactic as well as semantics.
+ 	Sentiment analysis on hackerearth predict happiness challenge accuracy - 88.592%
+ Model - Ensemble of Random Forest, Gradient Boost, Logistic Regression and Naive Bayes

  	Real Time Twitter Sentiment Analysis
   So I pickled the models created by hackerearth competition and used it for making predictions in another cool thing -